- Home

 The following are the leading companies in the keytruda market.
 These companies collectively hold the largest market share and dictate industry trends.

 In March 2025, BioCity Biopharmaceutics Co., Ltd. announced a clinical collaboration to evaluate BC3195 in combination with Keytruda (pembrolizumab) for patients with locally advanced or metastatic solid tumors.
-The partnership aims to assess the safety and efficacy of BC3195, an innovative immunotherapy candidate, alongside Merck’s blockbuster PD-1 inhibitor.
+The partnership aims to assess the safety and efficacy of BC3195, an innovative immunotherapy candidate, in conjunction with Merck’s blockbuster PD-1 inhibitor.
 This trial reflects the growing trend of combination immunotherapy strategies to enhance treatment outcomes in oncology.

 In February 2025, the U.S. Food and Drug Administration (FDA) granted Priority Review to Merck's supplemental Biologics License Application (sBLA) for Keytruda (pembrolizumab) in combination with standard care as a perioperative treatment for patients with resectable locally advanced head and neck squamous cell carcinoma (LA-HNSCC).
 This decision is based on the Phase 3 KEYNOTE-689 trial, which demonstrated a statistically significant improvement in event-free survival (EFS) and major pathological response (mPR) for patients receiving the Keytruda regimen compared to standard treatment alone.
 The FDA has set a target action date of June 23, 2025, for this application.